We don't copyright music, we collect royalties from your publishing ownership.

 - Better damage compensation if someone tries to infringe on your rights

 Songtrust does not register your songs with US Copyright Office.
-If you would like to do so, you can copyright your works via copyright.gov.
-Copyrighting your works does not mean you will be paid - you still have to register with a publishing administrator, start your own publishing company, or sign a traditional publishing deal to exploit your works.
+If you would like to do so, you can register your works via copyright.gov.
+Registering your works with the Copyright Office does not mean you will be paid - you still have to register with a publishing administrator, start your own publishing company, or sign a traditional publishing deal to exploit your works.

 However, please note that the act of registering your songs with Songtrust is a great alternative to prove active ownership of your catalog without going through the US Copyright Office.
 That is why we encourage you to sign up with Songtrust and register your catalog under your ownership.

 Interested in learning more?
 Check out our blog post: Copyright 101